oconnor663/bao/docs/spec.md

 Because of the prepended length, the encoding format is self-delimiting.
-Most decoders won't read an encoded file all the way to EOF, and so it's generally allowed to append extra garbage bytes to a valid encoding.
+Most decoders won't read an encoded file all the way to EOF, and so it's generally allowed to append extra garbage bytes to a valid encoded file.
 Trailing garbage has no effect on the content, but it's worth clarifying what is and isn't guaranteed by the encoding format:

-- If the Bao hash of a given input is used in decoding, it will never successfully decode anything other than exactly that input.
-Corruptions in the encoding might lead to a partial decoding followed by an error, but any partially decoded bytes will always be a prefix of the original input.
+- There is only one input (if any) for a given hash.
+If the Bao hash of a given input is used in decoding, it will never successfully decode anything other than exactly that input.
+Corruptions in the encoding might lead to partial output followed by an error, but any partial output will always be a prefix of the original input.
-- Further, there are no "alternative" hashes for a given input or a given encoding.
+- There is only one hash for a given input.
 There is at most one hash that can decode any content, even partial content followed by an error, from a given encoding.
 If the decoding is complete, that hash is always the Bao hash of the decoded content.
 If two decoding hashes are different, then any content they successfully and completely decode is always different.
 - However, multiple "different" encoded files can decode using the same hash, if they differ only in their trailing garbage.
 So while there's a unique hash for any given input, there's not a unique valid encoded file, and comparing